kobmic/serverless-rps-lab/README.md

 * add method **GET** to resource **games**
 * use a query parameter *state* to query games by state, i.e. <code>/games?state=ended</code>
+* add the query parameter in "Method request" step

 Mapping for query parameter *state*: